nicoespeon/understandlegacycode.com/content/blog/what-is-legacy-code-is-it-code-without-tests.md

 ![Legacy Code, Legacy Code everywhere](/assets/legacy-code-everywhere.jpg)

-There are a lot of Legacy Code out there!
+There is a lot of Legacy Code out there!
 Every codebase you'll work on will mostly be Legacy.
 You can try to avoid it and feel bad when you're stuck with it…

 Or you can see this as an opportunity to develop valuable skills that will make you stand out as a _great_ developer.